Security-Onion-Solutions/securityonion-docs/soc-customization.rst

 ``"body": "{eventJson}"``

-*NOTE*: You may run into issues using the ``evenJson`` variable, depending on the size of the event and the amount of data being passed in the request.
+*NOTE*: You may run into issues using the ``eventJson`` variable, depending on the size of the event and the amount of data being passed in the request.

 Cases
 -----